matbahasa/ProSub/README.md

 - `data_all_v1.0.json` Initial data based on the common questionnaire in Japanese, Korean, Indonesian, Malay, Javanese, Thai, Vietnamese and Thai in the json format.
 English translations are not complete.
 - `data_all_v2.0.tsv` Revised data based on the common questionnaire in Japanese, Korean, Indonesian, Malay, Javanese, Thai, Vietnamese and Thai in the tag-separated format.
 Ensure that the encoding is set as UTF-8 when you open the file with MS Excel.
 - `data_all_v2.0.json` Revised data based on the common questionnaire in Japanese, Korean, Indonesian, Malay, Javanese, Thai, Vietnamese and Thai in the json format.
-- `full_data.json` Full data collected by the project, which includes not only the data based on the common questionnaire but also data from other sources.
+- `full_data.json` Full data collected by the project, which includes not only the data based on the common questionnaire but also the data from other sources.

 ## Format
 ### common_questionnaire.tsv